Jean-Louis Le Loutre: Father Le Loutre's War

 Defeated at Beaubassin, Lawrence went to Piziquid where he built Fort Edward; he forced the Acadians to destroy their church and replaced it with the British fort.
 Lawrence eventually returned to the area of Beaubassin to build Fort Lawrence.
 He encountered continued resistance there, with the Mi'kmaq and Acadians dug in before Lawrence's return to defend the remains of the village.
 Le Loutre was joined by the Acadian militia leader Joseph Broussard.
 They were eventually overwhelmed by force, and the New Englanders erected Fort Lawrence at Beaubassin.

 In the spring of 1751, the French countered by building Fort Beauséjour.
 Le Loutre saved the bell from Notre Dame d'Assumption Church in Beaubassin and put it in the cathedral he had built beside Fort Beauséjour.
 In 1752 he proposed a plan to the French court to destroy Fort Lawrence and return Beaubassin to the Mi'kmaq and Acadians.

 Both New England and New France military officials made allies of the aboriginal tribes in their struggles for control.
-The aboriginal allies also engaged independently in warfare against the colonists and opposing tribes, without their English or French allies.
+The aboriginal allies also engaged independently in warfare against the colonists and opposing tribes, without their British or French allies.
 Often aboriginal allies fought on their own while the imperial powers tried to conceal their involvement in such initiatives, to prevent igniting large-scale warfare between England and France.
-Le Loutre worked with the Mi'kmaq to harass British settlers and prevent the expansion of British settlements.
+Le Loutre worked with the Mi'kmaq to harass British settlers and prevent the expansion of their settlements.
 By the time Cornwallis had arrived in Halifax, there was a long history of conflict between the Wabanaki Confederacy (which included the Mi'kmaq) and the British.

 Governor Edward Cornwallis was informed in August that two vessels were attacked by the Indians at Canso whereby "three English and seven Indians were killed."
 Council believed the attack had been orchestrated by an Abbe Le Loutre.
 The Governor offered a reward of £50 for capture of La Loutre dead or alive.